-Dungeons & Dragons gift ideas article feature image is from Tales from the Yawning Portal.
+The Dungeons & Dragons gift guide 2024 article feature image is from Tales from the Yawning Portal.
 This article contains affiliate links to put gold in our coffers.

-If you have a friend or family member that is interested in Dungeons and Dragons, I’m here to walk you through some perfect gifts for D&D fans and how to buy gifts for them that will actually get some use!
-I am a professional dungeon master, a game designer with a specific focus on D&D, and a YouTuber doing this thing for a living.
+If you have a friend or family member interested in Dungeons and Dragons, I’m here to walk you through some perfect gifts for D&D fans and how to buy gifts that will get some use!
+I am a professional dungeon master, a TTRPG game designer, and a YouTuber doing this thing for a living.
 Before I get into the gift suggestions, I want to give you two pieces of advice when shopping for D&D gifts:

 Quick Tip #1 – Don’t Buy Miniature Booster Boxes

 My number one tip is, if you are shopping for a D&D fan, you may see online people recommending that you pick up some minis (miniatures).
-Not every table actually plays with minis so unless you know for sure that they do, they may not get any use out of them.
+Not every table plays with minis, so unless you know they do, they may not get any use out of them.

 Quick Tip #2 – Don’t Buy Official D&D Books Randomly

-Unless specifically requested, don’t just go and grab a random D&D book off the shelf.
+Don’t grab a random D&D book off the shelf unless specifically requested.
 Unless they specifically call out a certain title like Xanathar’s Guide to Everything, stick to a gift card from a bookstore you know sells Dungeons & Dragons books.

 These are gifts that I or someone I know uses.
-They can help players and DMs to play the game more efficiently, have fun, or just enjoy.
+They can help players and DMs to play the game more efficiently and have fun.

 Price: $

-Now, here’s the fun thing; if you’re looking for gifts for a DND player, one of the best things that you can do is go to an office supply store.
-I’m going to be so excited if someone is filling up my stocking with a box full of highlighters for marking up my books, wet-erase markers for battle maps, pens, and pencils.
+Now, here’s the fun thing; if you’re looking for gifts for a DND player, one of the best things you can do is go to an office supply store.
+I will be so excited if someone fills my stocking with a box full of highlighters for marking up my books, wet-erase markers for battle maps, pens, and pencils.
 Office supplies like this aren’t a lame gift to D&D players, trust me.

 Price: $

-The next thing is going to be these miniature legal pads I use all the time to track initiative and take notes.
-For players, I found these 2.5 x 3.5 inch dot-gridded notebooks on Amazon.
-If they want to take notes or draw maps, these are actually pretty high-quality for the price.
+The next thing will be these miniature legal pads I frequently use to track initiative and take notes.
+For players, I found these 2.5 x 3.5-inch dot-gridded notebooks on Amazon.
+If they want to take notes or draw maps, these are pretty high-quality for the price.

 Price: $